a-paija/Hospital-Patient-Records/README.md

 This project analyzes a hospital patient dataset containing **encounters, procedures, demographics, and financial data** to uncover inefficiencies and identify opportunities to improve operational performance.

-Without structured analysis, hospitals struggle to answer critical questions such as:
-- Where operational bottlenecks occur across patient flow
-- Which services and departments drive demand
-- How efficiently patients are treated and discharged
-- Where financial risks and cost inefficiencies exist
-- Which patient segments are most at risk of readmission

-#### **Overall Goal: Improve hospital efficiency, reduce operational strain, and enhance patient outcomes through data-driven decision-making.**

-This project transforms raw healthcare data into actionable insights using **SQL for deep diagnostic analysis**:

-- SQL identifies **where inefficiencies occur**
-- Analysis explains **why they occur**

----

-## 🟦 Business Objectives & Analytical Focus

-The primary objective is to evaluate **hospital operations, patient flow, and cost efficiency**.

 This project aims to:

 1. Analyze patient volume and encounter trends